BrianLee11/DataStructure_Algorithm/README.md

 # DataStructure_Algorithm
-- Personal projects on "Data Structure and Algorithm"
+- Personal projects on "Data Structure and Algorithm."
+Concepts and examples are provided.

 **Logs in the order of recent dates.**